-After arriving late from Milan the previous night, I had an early start to the preciously few hours I had in Bologna.
+After arriving late from Milan the previous night, I woke up early to savage the preciously few hours I had in Bologna.
 From my B&B near the train station I started jogging south.
 Despite endured heavy bombing during the Italian Campaign of World War II, Bologna’s 350 acres historic center remains one of the largest in Europe.
 Even at 8 am the sun was emitting a fiery glow, but I was sheltered by Bologna’s famous and extensive porticoes, totaling 38 km within the city center.

 My first encounter with a non-cafe business was an Apple store opposite to Piazza Maggiore, nonsensically opened at 9.
+Who would shop for an iPhone at such an early hour?
 The gadgets were about 15% more expensive than Hong Kong.

 Piazza Maggiore, Bologna’s main square, is dominated by the world’s largest brick church San Petronio Basilica.
 The first stone was laid in 1390, but besieged by conflicting visions the main facade is never completed.

 Next to the cathedral is the Biblioteca dell’Archiginnasio, once the main building of the University of Bologna and currently houses the Archiginnasio Municipal Library and the Anatomical Theatre.
 The library is the largest in the region and boasts 850,000 volumes, many of which are from religious orders shut down during Napoleon’s short reign.